-Meet Our Organizers
+Meet Our Community

-Branislav Dejanovic, Serbia
+Branislav Dejanovic Serbia

-1) What does jazz music mean to you?
+What does jazz music mean to you?
 To your community?

-We are proud that every year Nisville [our event] attracts a large audience, not only from the region but from the rest of Serbia, as well as from foreign countries.
-We are particularly proud of the educational character of Nisville – we bring a lot of young people who initially visit our festival to hear more commercial performers such as Incognito, Solomon Burke or Candy Dulfer.
+We are proud that every year Nišville–our event–attracts a large audience, not only from the region but from the rest of Serbia as well as from foreign countries.
+We are particularly proud of the educational character of Nišville.
+We bring a lot of young people who initially visit our festival to hear more commercial performers such as Incognito, Solomon Burke or Candy Dulfer.
 However, after the first encounter with jazz music, these young people continue to attend the festival in the following years to listen to Roy Hargrove, Benny Golson, Tom Harrell, etc.

-Furthermore, my opinion is that jazz, as a universal language, could narrow the gaps between various nationalities living in this region (Serbian, Bulgarian, Roma, Albanian, etc.).
-This is one of the main reasons for starting our project “Jazz – a Multicultural Expression.”
+Furthermore, my opinion is that jazz, as a universal language, could narrow the gaps between the various nationalities living in this region, including Serbian, Bulgarian, Roma, Albanian, etc. This is one of the main reasons for starting our project Jazz – a Multicultural Expression.

 Why are you celebrating International Jazz Day?
 Why is it important?

 International Jazz Day, which we have celebrated since the very first year, is important because on this day [April 30] the world’s attention is drawn to “the real work of art,” because jazz is the art that marked the past 100 years of world history.
 It is of great importance, especially for regions dominated by kitsch.

-3) What would you like to see happen through this day–short term and long term?
+What would you like to see happen through this day–short term and long term?

-We would like to see the emergence of more people taking a part in the celebration of International Jazz Day, as well as more people coming to jazz performances.
+We would like to see the emergence of more people taking part in the celebration of International Jazz Day, as well as more people coming to jazz performances.

-In the long term we would like to see the emergence of more young bands from Serbia who will be performing all over the world.
-Also we would like to see more talented but self-taught young Roma musicians who play in traditional brass bands (many of whom are included in our projects) receive music education and contribute to the world music scene – in the same way that self-taught Afro Americans from New Orleans developed music that marked the 20th and 21st centuries.
+In the long term, we would like to see the emergence of more young bands from Serbia who will be performing all over the world.
+Also, we would like to see more talented but self-taught young Roma musicians who play in traditional brass bands (many of whom are included in our projects) receive music education and contribute to the world music scene, in the same way that self-taught Afro Americans from New Orleans developed music that marked the 20th and 21st centuries.